Rebecca Lawlor, Puddle Hunters Childcare

 I previously worked in a nursery for 6 years caring for children between the ages of 6 months and 5 years old.
 We are both members of the 'Quality Childminding in Cornwall' network and as part of this attend regular training to enhance our childminding practice.

-Puddle Hunters Childcare is open between 7.30am and 6pm Monday to Thursday and 7.30am - 4pm Fridays.
+Puddle Hunters Childcare is open between 7.30am and 6pm Monday to Friday.

 We offer breakfast club before school, school drop offs and pick ups from our local schools, please get in contact to discuss your needs.